WildernessLabs/Meadow.Samples/Source/Meadow.Desktop.Samples/README.md

 To run these samples, make sure:

-1. Your development environment is [properly configured](http://developer.wildernesslabs.co/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/Getting_Started_Windows/) to run Meadow apps on Windows.
+1. Your development environment is [properly configured](https://developer.wildernesslabs.co/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/) to run Meadow apps on your dev machine.
 2. [Optional] If the sample you wish to run uses a physical peripheral or sensor, add the native library (`libmpsse.dll`) of the FT232H IO Expander depending on your CPU's architecture ([Win32 or x64](/Support%20Files/Windows/FT232H%20Native%20Library/))  to that project and set the **Copy to Output Directory** to `Copy if newer` or `Copy always`

 <p align="center">